Shriinivas/blenderbezierutils/README.md

 <b>Demo Video:</b> https://youtu.be/80ZLjjgwPAw<br>
 <b>Overview of Flexi Edit Bezier Tool:</b> https://youtu.be/enQHGmluQIw

-# Installation
-- Download blenderbezierutils.py
-- Open Blender and select File->User Preferences
-- Click install Add-ons tab and then Install Add-on from File
-- Select the downloaded file
-- Check the 'Bezier Utilities' option in the add-ons dialog

-After installation, a new 'Bezier Utilities' tab is displayed in object mode on 'Active Tool and Workspace settings' tab on the properties panel.
-There will also appear two new buttons - Flexi Draw Bezier and Flexi Edit Bezier - on the toolshelf.

 # Credits
 The functionality of editing curve by grabbing a point on it is adapted from Inkscape edit curve tool: https://gitlab.com/inkscape/inkscape/blob/master/src/ui/tool/curve-drag-point.cpp <br>